isc-projects/bind9/PLATFORMS.md

 ### Regularly tested platforms

-As of Dec 2021, BIND 9.17 is fully supported and regularly tested on the following systems:
+As of Jan 2022, BIND 9.18 is fully supported and regularly tested on the following systems:

 * Debian 9, 10, 11